masjadaan/TechSecurityArticles/DebugInterfaces/JTAG/JTAG Identification.md

 -rw-r--r-- 1 root root  2582 Sep  5 23:16 esp32.cfg
 ```

-As you can see in the image below on top we launched the openocd with the two configuratoin files, at the bottom, we connect to the openocd session using telnet on port 4444
+As you can see in the image below on top we launched the openocd with the two configuration files, at the bottom, we connect to the openocd session using telnet on port 4444

 ```sh
 sudo openocd -f /usr/share/openocd/scripts/interface/buspirate.cfg -f /usr/share/openocd/scripts/target/esp32.cfg